Node.js REPL, Inspector, Watch Mode, and SEA

 > port

-The default evaluator also has Node-specific behavior.
-Core module names can resolve on demand in the prompt:
+The default REPL evaluator also adds a few conveniences that normal files do not get.
+Core module names can resolve on demand at the prompt -

 > fs.existsSync('package.json')